The Heart Part 5: Background and release

-Lyrics and composition
+Music and lyrics

-"The Heart Part 5" is a conscious hip hop record driven by soul and jazz influences.
+"The Heart Part 5" is a conscious hip-hop song driven by soul and jazz influences.
 Lamar wrote the song alongside its producers Johnny Kosich, Matt Schaeffer, and Jake Kosich (known collectively as Beach Noise).
-Leon Ware and Arthur "T-Boy" Ross received posthumous songwriting credits for the interpolation of the 1976 single "I Want You", as performed by Marvin Gaye.
+Leon Ware and Arthur Ross received posthumous songwriting credits for the interpolation of the 1976 single "I Want You", as performed by Marvin Gaye.
 Lyrically, "The Heart Part 5" follows in the footsteps of its previous "The Heart" song series, and Lamar's third studio album To Pimp a Butterfly (2015), by offering social commentary on the climate of African-American culture and institutionalized discrimination.
 The song also delves into personal themes of empathy, death, and depression from different perspectives.

+On his first verse, Lamar addresses Black Americans to evaluate their "collective moral compass" while refusing the idea of their deaths being considered "culture."
+He describes gang lifestyle as being absorbed by corporation and naive youth.
+Throughout the verse, Lamar utters "that's culture" as a sarcastic nod while rapping about Black violence.
+He then starts the song's second verse by repeating Jay-Z's lyric "I do this for my culture" from "Izzo (H.O.V.A.)"
+(2001) and emphasizes that there is "no glamor in the gang lifestyle", imaging someone's photo that ends up as their "R.I.P. shirt".
+Lamar reflects on his grief over the death of Nipsey Hussle, in which he showcases the "cycles of grief that have Black and Brown people in quicksand".
+At the end of the verse, he addresses listeners to think deeper about what they accept and embrace with the option to value each other's lives rather than tragedy.